gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 - LTO: off/on/thin
 - Split debug information
 - Make vs Ninja
-- The type of filesystem in use, and tweaking its settings
+- The type of file system in use, and tweaking its settings

 Once the iteration cycle feels ok, the code gets to go under the microscope.
 If the build takes ages, it's not realistic to want to modify the code.